Animated GIFs Not Working in WordPress: Quick Answer Section

 The way it works, is simple: you add the animated GIF as the first image in the post (full-sized), the plugin fetches it, and sets it as a featured image.
 The obvious downside here is that you must have the GIF on the page, you cannot just use it as a featured image.

 If you prefer to not use plugins and “do it right”, you have to tweak WordPress core code.
 You have to find the function the_post_thumbnail in wp-includes/post-thumbnail-template.php in the root of your site on the server.
 Then, you can modify it to use the full size of images instead of the thumbnail by changing the value within the parentheses to ‘full’:

 When ready, remember to save the file, upload it on the server again by replacing the existing file there, and check, whether GIFs used as featured images have started animating – they should have.
 If not, you probably made a mistake in the process of editing the file, so simply retrace your steps to troubleshoot.

 NB!
-Whenever you tweak WordPress files, it is a good practice that you always keep local copy of modified files and, whenever an update is available, you update the modified files with the new code instead of applying your modifications to the updated files again.
-However, it depends on how much you have changed in the file.
-If it’s a single line, you might be better off modifying the updated version of the file, instead of trying to find and apply all updates to the modified file.
+Whenever you tweak WordPress files, it is a good practice that you always save and keep local copy of modified files.
+Whenever an update is available, you update the modified files with the new code instead of applying your modifications to the updated files again.
+However, this depends on how much you have changed in the file.
+If it’s a single line, as in this case, you might be better off modifying the updated version of the file, instead of trying to find and apply all updates to the modified file.